 The Opioid Dilemma

-Another commonly prescribed remedy for chronic pain are opioid-based medicines.
-Fentanyl, codeine, hydrocodone, etc. all belong to a class of drugs who work by mimicking the pain-relieving effects of the poppy plant.
-They work by activating opioid receptors in the brain, spinal cord and major organs that are involved with feelings of pain and pleasure.
+Another commonly prescribed remedy for chronic pain is opioid-based medicine.
+Fentanyl, codeine, hydrocodone, etc. all belong to a class of drugs that work by mimicking the pain-relieving effects of the poppy plant.
+They work by activating opioid receptors in the brain, spinal cord and major organs that have links with feelings of pain and pleasure.
 Not only do these drugs relieve pain, they also relax the body and create a warm, euphoric feeling in patients that’s similar to “getting high.”

 Opioids are very effective in controlling specific kinds of chronic pain, but not all kinds.
-When it comes to nerve pain, opioids are weak and a heavy dose is required.
+When it comes to nerve pain, opioids are weak and the user must take a heavy dose.
 They also cause constipation and drowsiness.